openshift/hive/docs/enhancements/aws-private-link.md

 ### Goals

-- Support creating private cluster with no access from Internet using Hive.
+- Support creating private cluster with no access from the public Internet using Hive.

 ### Non-Goals